 - Withdrawal after deadline may be considered as a result of the following extenuating circumstances, provided that the student submits the required documentation supporting his/her inability to withdraw by the published deadline:

-- Serious illness or incapacity due to accident of the student
+- Serious illness (physical or psychological) or injury to the student

 Excess Hours Advisory Statement